KarishmaCB/componenthub/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `npm run test:ui`

+Runs the Playwright UI tests in headless mode for visual regression testing and authentication flow validation.

+### `npm run test:ui:headed`

+Runs the Playwright UI tests with visible browser windows for debugging purposes.

+### `npm run storybook`

+Starts the Storybook development server on port 6006 for component library documentation and development.

+### `npm run build-storybook`

+Builds the static Storybook files for deployment.

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can't go back!**

 If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you're on your own.

-You don't have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
-However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.

 ## Learn More